davidsun0/jclass/MANUAL.md

 A `constant-pool` structure is used to generate the class file.
 There is no need to provide a pool structure unless you need fine-grained control over the order or number of constants in the pool.
+The `constant-pool` structure and its associated functions are not exported.

 ---